All Natural Horse Care logo

-Given enough space horses love to romp, play and hang out together.
-This also helps develop social skills that help keep harmony in the herd.
+Horses love to romp, play and hang out together.
+This helps develop social skills that help keep harmony in the herd.
 In the wild most horse families are made up of a single stallion and a number of mares.
-One of these mares will be the stallion's favorite.
+One of these mares will be the stallion's favourite.
 She will be dominant (the alpha mare) and lead the herd, including the stallion.
 Within the rest of the group there will be a pecking order which is established through daily interactions.

 Horses also like to groom each other.
 This helps to get to those itchy spots that they can't reach by themselves.
 Often they will stand head to tail so that they can swat flies away from each other's faces.
 This is why it is important for them to have the company of equals rather than other species such as cows or sheep.